Solv-eze: Automated Placement of Explicit Water Molecules Using 3D-RISM: Results and Discussion

-To assess the quality of Solv-eze predictions, we calculated the distance from each crystallographic water oxygen to the nearest Solv-eze oxygen atom.
-In Figure \ref{fig:metaresults}, we show the percentage of crystallographic water oxygens with a predicted water oxygen within various cutoff distances, including the van der Waals radius ($\SI{1.41}{\angstrom}$)\cite{franks2000water}.
+Unlike Placevent\cite{sindhikara_placevent:_2012} and GAsol\cite{fusaniOptimalWaterNetworks2018}, the LM water-placement method has not been previously characterized.
+To assess the quality of its predictions, we matched predicted and crystallographic water oxygens, as described in section \ref{subsec:comparison_w_xtal_water}.
+In Figure \ref{fig:metaresults}, we show the percentage of crystallographic water oxygens matched with a predicted water oxygen within various cutoff distances, including the van der Waals radius ($\SI{1.41}{\angstrom}$)\cite{franks2000water}.

-The van der Waals radius provides a metric based on the effective size of a water molecule, and for metatwist thresholds of 0.2 and 0.3, more than 80\% of predicted waters were within $\SI{1.41}{\angstrom}$ and more than 90\% were within $\SI{2.00}{\angstrom}$.
+The van der Waals radius provides a metric based on the effective size of a water molecule, and for LM thresholds of 0.2 and 0.3, more than 80\% of crystal waters were matched within $\SI{1.41}{\angstrom}$ of a predicted water and more than 90\% were within $\SI{2.00}{\angstrom}$.
 However, threshold values larger than 0.3 provide poor results.

-The method plateaus as the \code{metatwist} threshold approaches 0.2.
-In our calculations, lower thresholds were associated with longer execution times, and the trend in agreement suggests that thresholds below 0.2 would yield only marginal improvement.
-Therefore, we recommend a threshold of 0.2, which we use for the remainder of our analysis.
+The method plateaus as the LM threshold approaches 0.2.
+In our calculations, lower threshold values were associated with increased execution times, as expected, since the range of Laplacian values considered expands as the threshold approaches zero.
+The observed trend in agreement indicates that thresholds below 0.2 would provide only marginal gains in performance while incurring a substantially higher computational cost.
+We therefore adopt a threshold of 0.2, which offers a favorable balance between accuracy and efficiency, and use this value throughout the remainder of the analysis.